What Can I Do With a Psychology Major?

 Researching Careers in Psychology

 There are many resources available for students' career exploration.
 The psychology department maintains a collection of career-related books for our majors to browse in the Psychology Major Lounge and Work Study Room (Madsen Center 126).
-Students can also take advantage of the services offered by the Career Center (Edith Mortenson Center, Suite 100).
+Students can also take advantage of the services offered by the Student Success Center (Edith Mortenson Center, Suite 100).
 Finally, there are many good resources available online for exploring careers in psychology.